Chances are that if you’re on an Iceland family holiday then you’re going to be visiting Reykjavik with kids.

 More family friendly things to do in Reykjavik

-You could always take a street tour which takes in some of Reykjavik’s more interesting buildings such as the Parliament buildings and the harbour, which we didn’t manage to see.
+You could always take a street tour which takes in some of Reykjavik’s more interesting buildings such as the Parliament buildings and the harbour.
+Take a look at this free walking tour of Reykjavik – you tip your guide as much as you like afterwards.
+It’s family friendly and lasts about 2 hours.

 There are plenty of museums in the centre of Reykjavik, which slightly older children than ours would enjoy.
 There’s the Settlement Exhibition (part of Reykjavik City Museum) which comes recommended, especially for kids who like Vikings.
 Also part of the same museum is the Open Air Museum which would be great on a sunny day.